Requests for Reasonable Modification by Passengers

 - Submit request in writing to: CAT Transit Attn: Chris Zdanis; Chief Operations Officer 901 N Cameron St. Harrisburg, PA 17101

-Requests for accommodation and modification of the City’s transportation system policies and practices may be denied only on one or more of the following grounds:
+Requests for accommodation and modification of CAT’s policies and practices may be denied only on one or more of the following grounds:

 - Granting the request would fundamentally alter the nature of the CAT transportation services, programs or activities.